w11k/angular-sticky-things/README.md

 The spacer is not required but prevents a page jump when the sticky effect steps in.

-#### Margin top
+#### Margins

 A `marginTop` (default `0`) input can be used to add some top spacing to the sticky element, in case you don't want it to stick right at the top.
 It expects the `number` of pixels you want to use for the space.
 You can [take a look at the examples](https://w11k.github.io/angular-sticky-things/).
+Accordingly, `marginBottom` is available.

 ```html
 <div #boundary style="height:1000px;">